-Whether you’re planning a road trip or an overseas holiday, here are a few ideas on how to make your rands go further.
+Whether you’re planning a road trip or an overseas holiday, here are a few budget travel tips to make your rands go further.

 South Africa: a dream destination for many

 According to the Flight Network survey 2018, an African safari was top of the bucket list for the average international tourist.
 Are we not in Africa?
 Don’t we have an insane variety of ecosystems in one country?
-So, maybe we shouldn’t feel too sorry for ourselves when local is as far as the budget goes.
+Maybe we shouldn’t feel too sorry for ourselves when a frugal holiday means savouring South Africa - a dream destination.